KYVENetwork/docs/docs/data_engineers/accessing_data/elt_pipeline/overview.md

 1. Make sure you have Homebrew installed.
 If not you can follow the instructions listed [here](https://brew.sh/).

-1. Make sure you have Docker Desktop installed.
-If not you can install it with Homebrew in your Terminal:
+2. Make sure you have Docker Desktop installed.
+If not you can install it with Homebrew in your terminal:

    ```sh
    brew install --cask docker